The challenge is to understand users’ response to the current UI, discover pain points and propose a solution to improve their experiences.

 I typically prototype in Adobe XD, Invision, Axure or Zeplin (depending on the project - like Zeplin lends a little better to mobile etc).

 A clickable prototype was created to test my ideas and validate the redesign.
 It was extremely helpful to test users on the tasks that I focused on to gain realistic insights, also understand what worked well and what requires further improvement.
 The prototype only covers the aspects of tasks that I planned to test users on.

-Here is an example of a clickable prototype I made in Adobe XD in the mobile app above (click on each screen to proceed to the next screen).
+Here is an example of a clickable prototype I made in Adobe XD of the mobile app that is wireframed above:

 Creative Brief: User Interface Design and for Web and Mobile is a creative, technical and people process.

 Defining the Brand and the Audience: Define the current brand perception, market positioning, awareness.
 Understanding what the users care about.

 User Environment: How will the users access the digital content: web, mobile, tablet, wearable